ARMmbed/mbed-os-example-sockets/README.md

 - screen or minicom for Linux (example usage: `screen /dev/serial/<your board> 115200`)

-- mbed tools have terminal command `mbed term -b 115200`
+- mbed tools has a terminal command `mbed term -b 115200`

 ### Expected output